git/git.github.io/rev_news/drafts/edition-59.md

   refs that are not part of the push when looking for objects.

-  Jeff King, alias Peff, replied to Patrick that the behavior is expected and that not looking at the refs that are not part of the push could miss objects that are already in the remote repo, and therefore result in pushing more objects than needed.
+  Jeff King, alias Peff, replied to Patrick that the behavior is expected and that not looking at the refs which are not part of the push could miss objects that are already in the remote repo, and therefore result in pushing more objects than needed.

-  Peff proposed an alternative patch that uses an OBJECT_INFO_QUICK flag when checking if objects exist.
+  Peff proposed an alternative patch that uses an `OBJECT_INFO_QUICK` flag when checking if objects exist.
 That flag makes the check faster but less thorough, which is ok in this case.